runzeeee/Interactive-Lab-Hub/Lab 4/README.md

 **\*\*\*What are some things these sketches raise as questions?
 What do you need to physically prototype to understand how to anwer those questions?\*\*\***

+1.Will water(rain) change the capacitance?
+I need to pysically test water on copper tape that connect with sensor.

+2.Is it possible to trigger multiple nodes at the same time？I need to touch multiple nodes at the same time to test.

 **\*\*\*Pick one of these designs to prototype.\*\*\***